MicrosoftDocs/query-docs/query-languages/m/standard-date-and-time-format-strings.md

 ---
 title: "Standard date and time format strings"
-description: Learn how to use a standard date and time format string to define the text representation of a date and time value in .NET.
+description: Learn how to use a standard date and time format string to define the text representation of a date and time value in Power Query M.
 author: DougKlopfenstein
 ms-author: dougklo
-ms.date: 10/1/2024
+ms.date: 10/7/2024
 ms.topic: reference
 ---
 # Standard date and time format strings